Kaboca/CompetitorTracker/README.md

 This is a module for [[http://www.curse.com/addons/wow/tradeskill-master|TradeSkillMaster]] that reports when WoW Auction House Competitors are online/offline and also saves this data for all characters on the same realm and faction.

-If enabled the sync feature and then you add or remove someone from your friends list and relog to an alt, that person will be added/removed from the alts friends list as well.
-Also, any entries on that alts list which isn't in the global list, will be added to the other characters whenever you log them in.
+If enabled the sync feature and then you add or remove someone from your friends list and relog to an alt, that person will be added/removed from the alt's friends list as well.
+Also, any entries on that alt's list which isn't in the global list, will be added to the other characters whenever you log them in.

 I use it to track my auction house competition, while playing on alts.